I bet that you’ve read the following advice on marketing blogs, in some form or another.

 But, if your backlink profile consists solely of exchanges from spammy websites, it’ll raise a red flag in Google’s eyes.

-Irrelevant reciprocal links between websites can also lead to a penalty.
+Irrelevant reciprocal links between web pages can also lead to a penalty.

-Avoid automated outreach emails for building links, like the one below.
+Avoid automated outreach emails for building a link profile, like the one below.

 3. Thousands of automatically generated links from web 2.0 properties

 Don’t buy those $5 Fiverr gigs promising 25,000 backlinks.

 The links are generated from tools using web 2.0 properties Blogger, Squidoo, and Hubpages.
 They are low-quality and a high link velocity will invite a penalty from Google.
 Legitimate links don’t happen overnight.